sushwanth/vm_manager/readme.txt

 ============
 An Application that is used to create/ checkout/ checkin/ delete Virtual Machines.
 This application uses a mysql data base to store the information related to the Virtual Machines.
 The user can use the RESTFul API built using Flask framework to checkin/ checkout the Virtual Machines

 FILE LIST:
 ==========
-Dockerfile
-docker-compose.yml
-init.sql
-requirements.txt
-app.py				Flask
-virtualMachineAdmin.py		Contains the VirtualMachineAdmin Class that has the VM related methods tests.py			Unit tests for the VirtualMachineAdmin Class
+Dockerfile			Docker file containing the steps to build the Docker image docker-compose.yml		File that contains information about how the db container and the application container are to be run init.sql			File that contains the information to initialize the MYSQL DataBase requirements.txt		list of required packages to be installed app.py				Flask app virtualMachineAdmin.py		Contains the VirtualMachineAdmin Class that has the VM related methods tests.py			Unit tests for the VirtualMachineAdmin Class